CodeWizard-1/e-commerce/README.md

 ![Alt text](documentation/image.png)

-Welcome to the Sportswear online store.
-This site was built using Django with custom Python, HTML, and CSS code for Code Institute P5 eCommerce apps.
-Our online store is an application that allows users to purchase clothes and accessories for sports as well as for everyday style.
+Welcome to the online sportswear store.
+This app allows users to purchase clothing and accessories for both sports and casual wear.

 Some features on the site are available exclusively to registered users, including viewing your order history, saving items to your wishlist, and adding product reviews.